cryotools/matilda/docs/testing.md

 - non-negative stores and fluxes where physically required;
 - calendar completeness, deterministic repetition, and input immutability;
 - glacier loss during the first annual geometry update;
+- one-day simulation output and the documented saved-file set;
+- the main public call signatures;
-- model evaluations initiated through `mspot`, including glacier-only sampling.
+- repeatable model evaluations initiated through `mspot`, including seeded glacier-only sampling.

 The runoff series used by the `mspot` test is synthetic and non-constant.
 Its only purpose is to exercise unit conversion, alignment, and objective-function